dschadow/JavaSecurity/README.md

 Java Security
 ============
 This repository contains several Java web applications and command line applications covering different security topics.
 Have a look at the [slides](https://blog.dominikschadow.de/events) from various events covering the applications in this repository.
-The **[Java Web Security Workshop](https://blog.dominikschadow.de/workshop)** uses all these applications in much greater detail.

 # Web Applications in Detail
 Some web applications contain exercises.
-Instructions are provided in detail in each web application.
+Instructions are provided in detail on the start page of each web application.
 Using [Mozilla Firefox](https://www.mozilla.org) as browser is strongly recommended.
+[Java 8](http://www.oracle.com/technetwork/java) and [Maven 3](http://maven.apache.org/) must be installed.

-Some web applications are based on Spring Boot and can be started via the **main** method in the **Application** class or via **mvn spring-boot:run** .
-Projects containing a Dockerfile can be launched via `docker run -d  -p 8080:8080 -t dschadow/[PROJECT]` after the image has been created.
+Some web applications are based on [Spring Boot](http://projects.spring.io/spring-boot) and can be started via the **main** method in the **Application** class or via **mvn spring-boot:run** in the project directory.
+Projects containing a Dockerfile can be launched via `docker container run -d  -p 8080:8080 -t dschadow/[PROJECT]` after the image has been created.
 The other web applications either contain an embedded **Tomcat7 Maven plugin** which can be started via **mvn tomcat7:run-war** or an embedded **Jetty Maven plugin** which can be started via **mvn jetty:run-war**.